“For Dominicans, the wood of the cross is the wood of our desks.”

 We Dominican friars strive to be good students, but not for the sake of worldly security, material gain, or even curiosity.
 Our study is bends us to one purpose; more effective preaching of Jesus Christ to a world which longs for Him.

 The Dominicans of both the Central and Southern Provinces study at Aquinas Institute of Theology in St. Louis, MO.
+Aquinas Institute serves as our Centre of Institutional Studies.
 It is here that we are shaped and formed into preachers of grace, in the image of St. Dominic our Founder.
 We learn side-by-side with the future lay leaders of the Church who are also able to study preaching, healthcare ethics, pastoral care and more.

 The “Aquinas Way” that we profess is one which seeks always to remain in the middle, where virtue is found and from where we can most easily reach out for the purposes of dialogue.